Climate change involves natural and man-made changes to weather patterns that occur over millions of years or over multiple decades.

 - More wildlife is also expected to change habitat, with some already migrating to higher ground

-- Hotter weather will also likely lead to more potentially lethal heat waves and related water shortages and droughts
+- Hotter weather also will likely lead to more potentially lethal heat waves and related water shortages and droughts

 - Oceans and lakes are likely to see their average water temperatures rise (Lake Tahoe has risen by nearly 1 degree in the past three decades)